-We repeated the analysis described in \sectionref{sec:actual_utilization_of_clinically_irrelevant_factors} using the newly biased dataset.
-Specifically, we trained both the single-task plane classifier and the multi-task classifier on this biased data.
-The resulting weight space correlations between the plane classes and the scanner classes are shown in \figureref{fig:correlation_sonai_biased_plane_classifier,fig:correlation_sonai_biased_multitask_classifier}.
-For the single-task classifiers, the correlation matrix showed a noticeable increase in value compared to the original, unbiased experiment.
-More crucially, the multi-task model, which is explicitly encouraged to encode all features, exhibited a much stronger correlation between the weight vectors for the fetal plane classes and the scanner classes.
-This significant increase in correlation confirms that the model did adopt the shortcut when the bias was present, demonstrating that the decision boundary for plane classification now aligns with the directionality required for scanner classification.
+We repeated the analysis described in \sectionref{sec:actual_utilization_of_clinically_irrelevant_factors} using these sub-datasets, training both single-task and multi-task classifiers on each.
+As detailed in Appendix \ref{sec:full_results_validation_via_induced_bias}, the predictive performance for both plane and scanner classification remained consistent across the full, balanced, and biased datasets.
+However, this stability does not extend to the internal weight alignments, as shown in \figureref{fig:correlation_sonai_biased_plane_classifier,fig:correlation_sonai_biased_multitask_classifier}.
+In the balanced scenario, the WSC values between plane and scanner weight vectors remained within the null distribution, confirming that the model did not associate these tasks when the data was uncorrelated.
+Meanwhile, in the induced bias scenario, the single-task classifiers showed an increase in WSC values.
+More crucially, the multi-task model exhibited a significantly stronger alignment between the weight vectors for fetal plane classes and scanner classes.
+This increase confirms that the model adopted the shortcut when bias was present, with the decision boundary for plane classification aligning with the directionality required for scanner classification.

-While the strong correlation observed between the plane and scanner weight vectors in the biased scenario is indicative of a dependency between the two prediction tasks, it is important to note the nature of this association.
-A high correlation coefficient signifies that the two tasks assign highly similar attention vectors to the shared model embeddings; they are looking at similar features in the embedding space to make their respective decisions.
+While the strong WSC values observed between the plane and scanner weight vectors in the biased scenario is indicative of a dependency between the two prediction tasks, it is important to note the nature of this association.
+A high correlation coefficient signifies that the two tasks assign similar attention vectors to the shared model embeddings; they are looking at similar features in the embedding space to make their respective decisions.
 It does not explicitly define the direction of the shortcut.
-That is, the result does not definitively prove whether the model is using scanner information to predict the plane, or if the plane information is strongly predictive of the scanner due to the induced bias.
+That is, the result does not prove whether the model is using scanner information to predict the plane, or if the plane information is strongly predictive of the scanner.
 It simply confirms that, under conditions of high dataset bias, the feature utilization for the two tasks becomes strongly coupled.